jh3nd3rs0n/jargyle/README.md

       chaining.connectTimeout=INTEGER_BETWEEN_1_AND_2147483647
           The timeout in milliseconds on waiting for the internal socket to connect to the other SOCKS server (used for the SOCKS5 commands RESOLVE, BIND and UDP ASSOCIATE) (default is 60000)

+      chaining.dtls.enabled=true|false
+          The boolean value to indicate if DTLS connections to the other SOCKS server are enabled (default is false)

+      chaining.dtls.enabledCipherSuites=[DTLS_CIPHER_SUITE1[ DTLS_CIPHER_SUITE2[...]]]
+          The space separated list of acceptable cipher suites enabled for DTLS connections to the other SOCKS server

+      chaining.dtls.enabledProtocols=[DTLS_PROTOCOL1[ DTLS_PROTOCOL2[...]]]
+          The space separated list of acceptable protocol versions enabled for DTLS connections to the other SOCKS server

+      chaining.dtls.keyStoreFile=FILE
+          The key store file for the DTLS connections to the other SOCKS server

+      chaining.dtls.keyStorePassword=PASSWORD
+          The password for the key store for the DTLS connections to the other SOCKS server

+      chaining.dtls.keyStoreType=TYPE
+          The type of key store file for the DTLS connections to the other SOCKS server (default is PKCS12)

+      chaining.dtls.maxPacketSize=INTEGER_BETWEEN_1_AND_2147483647
+          The maximum packet size for the DTLS connections to the other SOCKS server (default is 32768)

+      chaining.dtls.protocol=PROTOCOL
+          The protocol version for the DTLS connections to the other SOCKS server (default is DTLS)

+      chaining.dtls.trustStoreFile=FILE
+          The trust store file for the DTLS connections to the other SOCKS server

+      chaining.dtls.trustStorePassword=PASSWORD
+          The password for the trust store for the DTLS connections to the other SOCKS server

+      chaining.dtls.trustStoreType=TYPE
+          The type of trust store file for the DTLS connections to the other SOCKS server (default is PKCS12)

       chaining.socketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[...]]]
           The space separated list of socket settings for the internal socket that is used to connect to the other SOCKS server (used for the SOCKS5 commands RESOLVE and UDP ASSOCIATE)